hyunwoongko/kss/README.md

 The following tables show the segmentation performance based on **Exact Match (EM)**, **F1 score (F1)** and **Normalized F1 score (NF1)**.

-- **EM score**: This only gives score when the output predictions are exactly the same with gold labels.
+- **EM score**: This only gives score when the output predictions are exactly same with gold labels.
 This could be useful, but too harsh and clunky.

 | Name           | Library version | Backend | blogs_lee (EM) | blogs_ko (EM) | sample (EM) | tweets (EM) | wikipedia (EM) | nested (EM) | v_ending (EM) | Average (EM) |
 |----------------|-----------------|---------|----------------|---------------|-------------|-------------|----------------|-------------|---------------|--------------|